cody-scott/ERIS-API/readme.md

 2. tag_dataframes
     * This is the collection of tags converted to dataframes.
     * Columns are `Timestamp,Tag Label,Value`
-3. response_content
+3. response_class
-    * raw response content from request
+    * raw response class from request
+    * this contains the original response content

 ### Example